Lifting spirits: How you can get involved in the South Australian gin spike

 A gin named after Adelaide

 They distilled the gin at the University of Adelaide’s Hickinbotham Roseworthy Wine Science Laboratory.

-Hoping to follow in his great grandfather’s footsteps, Michael travelled the globe and consumed knowledge from the world’s best gin makers.
+Hoping to follow in his grandfather’s footsteps, Michael travelled the globe and consumed knowledge from the world’s best gin makers.

 With the goal to make the best, truly Australian gin, Michael sought out the expertise of Associate Professor Jones.
 The result is Adelaide Gin, a London dry enhanced by native South Australian botanicals.

 “The flavours in the gin are floral in nature, built up using a traditional range of spices including juniper, coriander, orris, cardamom and nutmeg, as well as the beautiful richness of Kangaroo Island lavender,” says Associate Professor Jones.

 How do I get in on the gin?

 Want to learn the art of spirit production and winemaking?
 We offer a number of options that cover all aspects of viticulture and oenology.

 We offer the most comprehensive wine qualifications in Australia.
 Learn best practice and trends in grape and wine production techniques, state-of-the-art scientific knowledge and practical skills to become a true professional in wine and spirits.

 - Honours Degree of Bachelor of Viticulture and Oenology